-18 MS. ELIZABETH ZARPA: And, from your 19 testimony, it seems as though, sort of, strength based, 20 community based, sort of, health care work is what, sort 21 of, allows Indigenous communities to become healthier, 22 because the solutions are already within the community, 23 sort of, approach -- the two approaches that you 24 highlighted earlier in your testimony yesterday.
-25 Could you please elaborate a little bit on
+MS. ELIZABETH ZARPA: And, from your testimony, it seems as though, sort of, strength based, community based, sort of, health care work is what, sort of, allows Indigenous communities to become healthier, because the solutions are already within the community, sort of, approach - the two approaches that you highlighted earlier in your testimony yesterday.

+Could you please elaborate a little bit on

--- you highlighted Puvirnituq and the midwifery program, and I would like to know a little bit more about what you see as, sort of, successes in that approach.
+1 -- you highlighted Puvirnituq and the midwifery program, 2 and I would like to know a little bit more about what you 3 see as, sort of, successes in that approach.

-4 DR. JANET SMYLIE: So, again, I think it 5 would be important to speak to the local community 6 members.
-But, linking it to what you said before -- like, 7 I guess the reason -- like, we want grassroots approaches, 8 but unfortunately, sometimes to get the message out that 9 the grassroots approach has worked, you need, like, Inuk 10 medical doctor to say that it's actually working, because 11 the policy makers are still worried by what the non-12 Indigenous doctors are saying.
-So, with Puvirnitug -- so 13 maybe local community too, people can be miseducated and 14 get afraid, right, and listen to the doctors that are 15 saying, well, if you don't go south, you might die or your 16 baby might die; right?
+DR. JANET SMYLIE: So, again, I think it would be important to speak to the local community members.
+But, linking it to what you said before -- like, I guess the reason -- like, we want grassroots approaches, but unfortunately, sometimes to get the message out that the grassroots approach has worked, you need, like, Inuk medical doctor to say that it's actually working, because the policy makers are still worried by what the non-Indigenous doctors are saying.
+So, with Puvirnituq -- so maybe local community too, people can be miseducated and get afraid, right, and listen to the doctors that are saying, well, if you don't go south, you might die or your baby might die; right?

-17 But, with Puvirnitug -- what's interesting 18 in Northern Quebec is one side of Nunavik has the 19 midwifery program for a while anyways, and then the other 20 side had the doctor's program, and they have been able to 21 follow the outcomes over time.
-And, the outcomes are no 22 different between those two sides of the program; right?
-23 So, it shows that it's not true; right?
-That you can actually have Indigenous and Inuit midwives, in this case, 24 25 working together with local primary care providers and non-Indigenous midwives, and the outcomes for the moms and the babies are just as good on the other side where, like, the women and their families don't have access to local midwives.
+But, with Puvirnituq -- what's interesting in Northern Quebec is one side of Nunavik has the midwifery program for a while anyways, and then the other side had the doctor's program, and they have been able to follow the outcomes over time.
+And, the outcomes are no different between those two sides of the program; right?
+So, it shows that it's not true; right?
+That you can actually have Indigenous and Inuit midwives, in this case, working together with local primary care providers and

-5 So, I can't speak to the actual positive 6 impacts, like in terms of, like, Inuit families because I 7 haven't been there to, like, hear those stories.
-But, we 8 have heard it before and we heard it from the elder how 9 important it is, like ties to land, how dislocation is so 10 harmful.
-And, I am hearing in the breaks that some of the 11 things that I'm saying about wahkohtowin from my 12 perspective as a Métis woman, like, resonating.
-Well, I'm 13 sure they're going to be very unique for Inuit.
+So, I can't speak to the actual positive impacts, like in terms of, like, Inuit families because I haven't been there to, like, hear those stories.
+But, we have heard it before and we heard it from the elder how important it is, like ties to land, how dislocation is so harmful.
+And, I am hearing in the breaks that some of the things that I'm saying about wahkohtowin from my perspective as a Métis woman, like, resonating.
+Well, I'm sure they're going to be very unique for Inuit.

-14 So, I guess what we're saying is that --15 the argument that we need to evacuate, like, women from 16 their communities based on fear that there is going to be 17 harms to the women and their babies just with respect to, 18 like, death or disability is wrong.
-It's a false 19 argument; right?
-Because we can show in Puvirnituq, in 20 Nunavik, that in fact there's no more babies that are 21 dying, there's no more harms, like, to the women.
-In 22 fact, there is less harms.
-And, that's just looking at 23 the physical outcomes from a very narrow lens.
+So, I guess what we're saying is that - the argument that we need to evacuate, like, women from their communities based on fear that there is going to be harms to the women and their babies just with respect to, like, death or disability is wrong.
+It's a false argument; right?
+Because we can show in Puvirnituq, in Nunavik, that in fact there's no more babies that are dying, there's no more harms, like, to the women.
+In fact, there is less harms.
+And, that's just looking at the physical outcomes from a very narrow lens.

-24 But, then, you get on top of that, like, 25 the huge costs that happen, that we have been talking
+But, then, you get on top of that, like, the huge costs that happen, that we have been talking